barischj/threepenny-gui-contextmenu/README.md

 # Threepenny-gui Context Menu

-Write simple nested context menus using threepenny-gui.
+Write simple nested context menus for threepenny-gui.

 Menu items can either be UI actions to run or a nested menu.